 SUBMITTING AN ABSENTEE BALLOT

-Location and time: Clerks may accept completed absentee ballots submitted in person until the polls close.
-The day before an election or until the polls close.
-On election day if received through the mail.
+Location and time: Clerks may accept completed absentee ballots submitted in person by the voter until 5:00 p.m. the day before an election or until 5:00 p.m.. on election day if received through the mail.
 An absentee ballot may NOT be transmitted by facsimile to a town or city clerk

 Early voting qualifications: Early voting is unavailable in New Hampshire.